 Eventually, we stopped for food and drinks in Matlock, before returning via Dale Road.
 There’s only one mile between Matlock and Matlock Bath.

 A visit to Matlock Bath would not be complete without a trip to The Heights of Abraham.

 This popular tourist destination was once a Victorian country park and has welcomed visitors since the 1780’s.
-Today it is one of the best things to do on a visit to Matlock Bath.
+Decades on and it is still one of the best attractions in Matlock Bath.

-One of the highlights of the visit is getting there.
-You access the Heights of Abraham in a cable car ride across the river to the top.
-Once up, there is plenty of attractions to entertain visitors.
+You start your visit to the Heights of Abraham with a ride in the iconic cable car, which takes you across the river to the top.
+Once up, you’ll find a choice of family attractions to entertain visitors.

-Firstly, we went on a guided tour through the Great Masson Show Caves.
-This underground tour follows the footsteps of former lead miners to discover what their working day was like.
+Firstly take a guided tour through the Great Masson Show Caves.
+This underground tour follows in the footsteps of former lead miners to discover what their working day was like.
 The park has two caves, the Great Masson Cavern, and the Great Rutland Cavern, both mined for lead since Roman times.
-Entrance to these caves is included in the entrance price.

-Next, we climbed the spiral staircase of the Victorian Prospect Tower, built in 1844 to honour Queen Victoria.
+Next, you can climb the spiral staircase of the Victorian Prospect Tower, built in 1844 to honour Queen Victoria.
 Other attractions to look out for are Tinker’s Shaft and the Fossil factory.